William F. Wells: Aquaculture of oysters and clams

 Between 1920 and 1926, Wells pioneered aquaculture techniques to culture bivalves.
-Wells was experimenting with the recently-invented De Laval milk clarifier, and discovered microscopic oyster larvae in the denser portion of clarified seawater.
+Wells was experimenting with the recently invented De Laval centrifugal milk clarifier, and discovered microscopic oyster larvae in the denser portion of clarified seawater.
 One previous experimenter, William Keith Brooks, had developed a way to harvest oyster gametes, but the resulting oyster larvae starved to death before they grew large enough to be filtered out of the water.
-Because they were so small, any attempt to change the water (thus providing new food) would remove the larvae too.
+Because the larvae were so small, any attempt to refresh their water supply (which provided their food) would inadvertently remove them.
 Wells's innovation was to use the clarifier to concentrate the larvae.
 He used Brooks' method to acquire gametes, and grew them to adulthood in clarified seawater.
-By adding fresh seawater each day, and then using the clarifier to concentrate the larvae, Wells was able to resupply their food without losing them.
+Wells used the clarifier each day to concentrate the larvae and then replace the separated seawater with fresh water, allowing him to resupply their food without losing them.

-With this technique, Wells was the first to successfully cultivate Mercenaria mercenaria clams in captivity.
-Wells also cultivated the oyster Crassostrea virginica, the mussel Mytilus edulis, the clams Mya arenaria and Spisula solidissima, and the scallop Argopecten irradians.
+With this technique, Wells was the first to successfully cultivate hard clams (Mercenaria mercenaria) in captivity.
+Wells also cultivated eastern oysters (Crassostrea virginica), blue mussels (Mytilus edulis), soft-shell clams (Mya arenaria), Atlantic surf clams (Spisula solidissima), and Atlantic bay scallops (Argopecten irradians).
 Other work on oysters included oyster purification with chlorination.

 Airborne disease transmission

-Beginning in the 1930s, Wells' research examined respiratory disease transmission.
+Beginning in the 1930s, Wells' research examined respiratory disease transmission, often using a similar centrifugal device to collect and evaluate air samples.
+His "Wells centrifuge", developed in 1931, became the established tool for bacteriological analysis of air by 1940.
+He and his wife developed the Wells curve, which describes how the size of respiratory droplets influences their fate and thus their ability to transmit disease.
+With Richard L. Riley, he also developed the Wells-Riley equation to model factors for disease transmission.

+Wells' major contribution was to show that the nuclei of evaporated respiratory droplets can remain in the air long enough for others to breathe them in and become infected.
 German bacteriologist Carl Flügge in 1899 was the first to show that microorganisms in droplets expelled from the respiratory tract are a means of disease transmission.
 The term Flügge droplet was sometimes used for particles that are large enough to not completely dry out.
-Flügge's concept of droplets as primary source and vector for respiratory transmission of diseases prevailed into the 1930s until Wells differentiated between large and small droplets.
-Wells' major contribution was to show that the nuclei of evaporated droplets can remain in the air for long enough for others to breathe them in and become infected.
-He and his wife developed the Wells curve, which describes how the size of respiratory droplets influences their fate and thus their ability to transmit disease.
-With Richard L. Riley, he also developed the Wells-Riley equation "to express the mass balance of transmission factors under steady state conditions."
+Flügge's concept of droplets as primary source and vector for respiratory transmission of diseases prevailed into the 1930s, when Wells differentiated between large and small droplets, introducing the idea that some infectious droplets could be small enough to remain airborne.